sarveswar-py/Introduction/README.md

 Whether it's CRM migrations, financial insights, or customer segmentation—I'm your go-to for fast, flexible, and future-ready analytics.

-💼 What I Do
+### 🔧 What I Do

-Build interactive dashboards in Power BI and Excel to visualize trends and KPIs
+- 🧩 Build **interactive dashboards** in Power BI & Excel for KPI and trend tracking

-Design and implement SQL queries for business reporting, forecasting, and segmentation
+- 🛠️ Design and write **SQL queries** for reporting, segmentation, and forecasting

-Develop automated reporting pipelines using Python and Power Automate
+- 🔄 Develop **automated pipelines** using Python and Power Automate to reduce manual work

-Perform data cleaning, mapping, and CRM data migrations (Dynamics 365)
+- 🧹 Clean, map, and migrate CRM data to **Dynamics 365**, ensuring consistency and quality

-Translate business questions into clear, actionable insights
+- 💬 Translate business needs into clear, actionable data insights for stakeholders

 ### 🔧 Skills & Tools